shubhamchandak94/Spring/README.md

 ```

 ### Install
 The instructions below will create the spring executable in the build directory inside SPRING.
-If you plan to build and run SPRING on different architectures, then you might need to remove/comment the line ```set(FLAGS "${FLAGS} -march=native")``` in CMakeLists.txt (or use flags based on the target architecture).
+If you plan to build and run SPRING on separate architectures, then you might need to remove/comment the line ```set(FLAGS "${FLAGS} -march=native")``` in CMakeLists.txt (or use flags based on the target architecture).

 On Linux with cmake installed and version at least 3.9 (check using ```cmake --version```):
 ```bash